-For the latest B'nei Mitzvah Covid protocols, please contact the temple office.
+For the latest B'nei Mitzvah Covid protocols,

 Bar and Bat Mitzvah (plural: B’nei Mitzvah) marks your child’s movement toward the beginnings of Jewish responsibility and adulthood.
 This site is designed to help guide you through the coming years.
 In addition to this information, there will be an intake/orientation meeting, meetings with the clergy, and many opportunities to interact with members of the staff to assist you throughout this exciting journey.
 We at Temple Judea are here to assist you and your child in making this a sacred and fulfilling experience.